Variegated Monstera grown from cutting

+The key ingredient to the success of this propagation is the self watering pot.
 Self watering pots are available in most gardening centres, link to buy online here

-If you liked this post you will also like the post we did on an almost completely white variegated Monstera here
+If you liked this post you will also like the post we did on an almost completely white variegated Monstera here.

 Other plant growth stories you might like:

 This article was very pleasant to read, thanks for sharing.

 Do think a stem cutting without an aerial root or a leaf will make it?

 Usually it needs some kind of aerial root or stem unfortunately, if it has a bit of the plant stalk it can sometimes work, but just a leaf broken off without it will eventually die

 I have a question tho.
 What kind of Soil did you use and do you add hydro granules ?